-“Seascapes” by Hiroshi Sugimoto may look at first like monochromatic paint on canvas, but they are in fact a photographic series by the famed Japanese artist.
+“Seascapes” by Hiroshi Sugimoto may appear at first glance as monochromatic paint on canvas, but they are actually a photographic series by the famed Japanese artist.
 The photographs are on gelatin silver prints.
-They hark back to the similarly singular painting of Mark Rothko, and in fact they are being presented in an exhibition in London that features works of both artists.
-Pace London will have acrylic paintings by Rothko and the gelatin silver prints of Sugimoto.
+They remind us of Mark Rothko’s meditative acrylic paintings, and in fact were presented in an exhibition at Pace, London side by side.

 “These artworks reveal two different artistic approaches that arrive at similar conclusions.
 Rothko’s use of medium as pure abstraction communes with the work of Hiroshi Sugimoto who, decades later, used the medium itself to reconsider photography’s relationship to his viewers’ perception of the world.
 In addition to exploring the visual dialogue between Rothko’s dark paintings and Sugimoto’s photographs—both characterized by a binary format of black and grey rectangular elements—the pairings mine the philosophical affinities between the two artists, each offering a meditation on universal and cosmological concerns.” – Rothko/Sugimoto ‘Dark Paintings and Seascapes’ Oct 4 – Nov 17, 2012